-Econopolis does not invest in companies active in the exploration, extraction, refinement or transportation of conventional oil & gas energy sources.
+Econopolis does not invest in companies active in the exploration, extraction, or refinement (except oil to chemicals) of conventional oil & gas energy sources or the transportation of oil.
 We view these activities as negatively contributing to climate change.

 Coal

 Econopolis does not invest in companies active in the exploration, mining, extraction, distribution, refinement or transportation of thermal coal.
 We view these activities as incompatible with a sustainable future and contributing to global warning because of the carbon intensity of generating electricity from coal.